Tax Tax Advice

 • Business travel and subsistence costs

-• Capital investment allowance in business assets, such as equipment and machinery, computer equipment and motor vehicles.
+• Capital allowances on qualifying business assets, such as equipment and machinery, computer equipment and motor vehicles.

 Disallowable items of expenditure include depreciation on capital assets and costs of business entertaining.